 To screen for this trait, ask candidates what management style they prefer.
 If they say they like autonomy or minimal supervision, that’s a good sign.
 You can also ask them to describe their working style; look for answers like, “I look to my supervisor for high-level goals, but I prefer to figure out how to achieve them,” or “I like checking in with my boss every once in a while, but in general I’m fairly independent.”

-Most remote team communication takes place over writing, whether that’s in a Basecamp project, Asana thread, or Trello card.
+Most remote team communication takes place over writing, whether that’s in a Hubstaff Tasks project, Asana thread, or Trello card.
 That’s why, as Sujan Patel explains, it’s crucial your remote workers can write well: miscommunications will quickly slow down your projects and even lead to personality conflicts.

 First, when you’re reviewing a candidate’s application, look for evidence they can write.
 Even if you’re hiring an engineer, maybe they wrote a post for their company’s blog or discuss tech on their Medium account.